we are female run upcycling brand and project.

 Exorcise means to us to open those doors and windows and let fresh air come inside, but also let negative thoughts, ghosts, fears fly away.
 We are exorcising them.

-Read our MANIFESTO in English here
+Read our MANIFESTo here

 ANGIE at FASHION OPEN STUDIO BY MERCEDES BENZ FASHION WEEK BERLIN, GermanY.
 September 2021.
 READ MORE HERE

 PAULA at the at the Circular Economy Summit IN Córdoba, Argentina.
 August 2021.
 READ MORE HERE